criminalise/nginx-testcookies/README.md

 # Autocompiler For Nginx And TestCookies Module.
-This is an auto compiler script and some other modules.
+This is an auto compiler script for nginx 1.9.7 and some other modules.

 1. Copy Repo